 Bail is an amount of money that the courts require a defendant to deposit in exchange for their release from jail pending trial.
+After an arrest both the accused and loved ones might wonder, How much is bond in Minneapolis and MN?
 An experienced DWI Defense lawyer will know that for some offenses, the judge (or even the arresting officers) will release a person on their own recognizance.

 Often referred to as ROR, this process involves a defendant obtaining their release without having to pay any amount of bail into the court.
 Instead, they make a promise to appear in court for their trial and any other mandatory court appearances.